-Welcome to the second ever TEDx Holy Trinity School event, taking place on May 6th at Richmond Hill, Canada.
+Welcome to the first-ever TEDx Holy Trinity School event, taking place on May 20th at Richmond Hill, Canada.
 The theme will be centring around the concept of “Ripples”.
 As we currently undergo one of the most unprecedented times in human history, it is crucial for us to explore the significance of impact and changes happening around our current society today.
 We want to take this opportunity to provide our speakers with a platform for them to share their ideas and thoughts with the audience.

 In this event, you will have the opportunity to hear from our 8 amazing speakers from all around the school, including club members, students, and teachers.
 From topics like racial justice, education, to ideas like perfectionism and public speaking, this event is truly an opportunity for everyone to learn as there will be a topic for everyone.
 We cannot wait to see everyone there!